wallarm/product-documentation/docs/latest/updating-migrating/older-versions/nginx-modules.md

 1. Open the Wallarm Console → **Events** section in the [US Cloud](https://us1.my.wallarm.com/search) or [EU Cloud](https://my.wallarm.com/search) and ensure attacks are displayed in the list.
 1. As soon as your Cloud stored data (rules, IP lists) is synchronized to the new node, perform some test attacks to make sure your rules work as expected.

-### Step 10: Update the Wallarm blocking page

-In new node version, the Wallarm sample blocking page has [been changed](what-is-new.md#new-blocking-page).
-The logo and support email on the page are now empty by default.

-If the page `&/usr/share/nginx/html/wallarm_blocked.html` was configured to be returned in response to blocked requests, [copy and customize](../../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) the new version of a sample page.

-### Step 11: Configure sending traffic to Wallarm node
+### Step 13: Configure sending traffic to Wallarm node

 Depending on the deployment approach being used, perform the following settings: